Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Introduction

 \section{Introduction}

 Throughout the history, epidemics caused by infectious diseases have been a major threat to human life.
-Epidemic diseases such as black plague, smallpox, Spanish flu and recent coronavirus disease 2019 (COVID-19) gave rise to millions of human deaths.
+Epidemic diseases such as smallpox, Spanish flu and recent COVID-19 gave rise to millions of human deaths \cite{brauer2019mathematical}.
 In addition, epidemics can induce mental disorders in humans and recessions in the world economy due to prevention and control measures such as lockdown.
-Owing to these facts, it is essential to understand and accurately model the spread of infectious diseases among humans.
+Owing to these facts, it is essential to accurately model the spread of infectious diseases among humans.

 The interhuman spread of infectious diseases occur via direct contact and airborne transmission\footnote{ Here, \textit{transmission} is employed synonymously with \textit{contagion} rather than its usage in communication engineering.} where pathogens are transferred from an infectious human to a susceptible one.
-In airborne transmission, these pathogens (viruses, bacteria, fungi, and so on) are carried by large droplets and aerosols (droplet nuclei) which are emitted via breathing, speaking, coughing and sneezing \cite{ai2018airborne}.
-Throughout this article, we use the term \textit{droplet} to refer to both large droplets and aerosols together.
+In airborne transmission, these pathogens (viruses, bacteria, fungi, and so on) are carried by large droplets and aerosols (droplet nuclei) which are emitted via breathing, speaking, coughing and sneezing \cite{bourouiba2021fluid, mittal2020flow}.
+Throughout this paper, we use the term \textit{droplet} to refer to both large droplets and aerosols together.